xzong0619/boltz-hackathon/README.md

 ## Approach 1: Parameter Optimization

+### Experiment Details

-Parameters Explored
+Parameters Explored:
-- Parameter 1: --diffusion_samples
+- Parameter 1: --diffusion_samples (5, 50)
-- Parameter 2: --step_scale
+- Parameter 2: --step_scale (1, 1.5, 2)
 - Parameter 3: --use_potentials
-- Parameter 4: --recycling_steps
+- Parameter 4: --recycling_steps (3, 5)

+### Results

+### Key Findings
+- Increasing the number of diffusion_samples and decreasing the step_scale both helps Boltz2 generate a more diverse set of poses, which leads to a higher probability of capturing the allosteric poses.
+We observe an improvement in RMSD for allosteric ligands after we changed these parameters.

 ## Approach 2: ML Model for Reranking